fabiotreze/AzureArcBRTips/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/_index.md

 ## Using the Script

-Download the [ArcEndpointCheck.ps1](https://raw.githubusercontent.com/fabiotreze/AzureArcBRTips/refs/heads/main/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/ArcEndpointCheck.ps1) script and run it on the server where the Azure Arc Agent will be installed.
-When executing the script, keep in mind environmental factors such as firewall settings, proxy configuration, region, and whether the connection is public or private.
+Execute the script on the server where the Azure Arc Agent will be installed.
+When running the script, keep in mind environmental factors such as firewall settings, proxy configuration, region, and whether the connection is public or private.
 Make the necessary adjustments in the script to account for these aspects.
 The script includes a check with `AzcmAgent.exe`, so ensure that the Azure Arc Agent is already installed on the server before running it.

 ## Contributions